Five killed in sectarian clashes in Lebanon's Tripoli

-TRIPOLI, Lebanon Five men were killed in the Lebanese port city of Tripoli on Thursday during sectarian clashes between gunmen loyal to opposing sides in neighboring Syria's civil war, residents said.
+TRIPOLI, Lebanon Five men were killed in the Lebanese port city of Tripoli on Thursday during sectarian clashes between gunmen loyal to opposing sides in neighbouring Syria's civil war, residents said.

 Tripoli is a majority Sunni Muslim city and mostly supports the uprising in Syria, but it also has an Alawite minority and street fights between Sunni and Alawite gunmen have erupted several times since the revolt began.

-Most of the dead have been shot by snipers along Tripoli's Syria Street, which divides the Sunni neighborhood of Bab al-Tabbaneh from the Alawite area of Jabal Mohsen.
+Most of the dead have been shot by snipers along Tripoli's Syria Street, which divides the Sunni neighbourhood of Bab al-Tabbaneh from the Alawite area of Jabal Mohsen.

 Army vehicles were posted at major road junctions near the area, witnesses said, and intermittent gunfire could still be heard.